statsanytime/trade-bots/README.md

 # Structure

 The main logic is kept in the `@statsanytime/trade-bots` package which is available in the `packages/framework` folder in this repository.

-Any apps you create should use this package as a dependency.
-An example of this can be found within `packages/redepositor`.